Loading...

 One current member of the Vermont Senate, appointed by the state Senate’s Committee on Committees

-A primary care doctor associated with the Blueprint for Health and who has experience providing medications for opioid use disorder, appointed by Blueprint for Health’s executive director
+A primary care doctor associated with the and who has experience providing medications for opioid use disorder, appointed by Blueprint for Health’s executive director

 An academic researcher appointed by the University of Vermont

-Two people with lived experience of opioid use disorder, at least one of whom is in recovery, with one member each appointed by the Howard Center’s Safe Recovery program and the Vermont Association of Mental Health and Addiction Recovery
+Two people with lived experience of opioid use disorder, at least one of whom is in recovery, with one member each appointed by the and the

 Members must reflect Vermont’s gender, race, age, ethnicity, sexual orientation, gender identity, disability status, and socioeconomic diversity, and “ensure the inclusion of individuals with lived experience of opioid use disorder and their families whenever possible.”[10]
 You can view a list of current Advisory Committee members and their contact information here.